-- Combine, almond milk/coconut milk, chia seeds and maple syrup in a glass jar until fully combined.
+- Combine, almond milk/coconut milk, chia seeds and maple syrup in a glass jar, stir until fully combined.

 - Meanwhile prepare the mango puree.